Man dies after being shot by police in Feilding

-A man has died after being shot by police following an eight-hour standoff in Feilding today.
+A man died after being shot by police following an eight-hour standoff in Feilding.

 “When police arrived at the address, the man refused to come out of the house and speak to officers.